merenlab/anvio.org/help/main/programs/anvi-profile/index.md

 But beyond these flags, you can specify which contigs you would like to profile much more explicitly using the flag `--contigs-of-interest`.

-For instance, if you wish to work only with contigs that have more than a certain coverage across your samples, you can first run the program <span class="artifact-p">[anvi-profile-blitz](/help/main/programs/anvi-profile-blitz)</span> on all BAM files, then use the resulting output file <span class="artifact-n">[bam-stats-txt](/help/main/artifacts/bam-stats-txt)</span> to identify contigs of interest based on their coverages across samples, then put their names in a text file, and pass this file to <span class="artifact-p">[anvi-profile](/help/main/programs/anvi-profile)</span> using the flag `--contigs-of-interest` (the anvi'o profile used to have a flag for this, `--min-mean-coverage`, that allowed users to remove contigs based on their coverage in a given sample, but [we recently removed it](https://github.com/merenlab/anvio/issues/2047) to promote explicit specification of contigs.
+For instance, if you wish to work only with contigs that have more than a certain coverage across your samples, you can first run the program <span class="artifact-p">[anvi-profile-blitz](/help/main/programs/anvi-profile-blitz)</span> on all BAM files, then use the resulting output file <span class="artifact-n">[bam-stats-txt](/help/main/artifacts/bam-stats-txt)</span> to identify contigs of interest based on their coverages across samples, then put their names in a text file, and pass this file to <span class="artifact-p">[anvi-profile](/help/main/programs/anvi-profile)</span> using the flag `--contigs-of-interest`.

 ### Filter reads